 There are four traffic lights installed at the Municipality at the Malamulele area.
 The Municipality is paying R 1 801.60 per month for all four traffic lights.
 The rationale is to reduce traffic accidents and congestion.
-Solar traffic lights installed at Vuwani.
+Due to traffic congestion at some identified Municipal areas, solar traffic lights will be installed at Saselamani four way stop next to taxi rank, Hlanganani four way stop next Vivo garage and Vuwani four way stop.
+This will help to reduce traffic congestions and accidents the budgeted amount for said installations is R873 170.68, the solar traffic lights have been installed at Vuwani; whereas Saselamani and Hlanganani are awaiting approval from RAL.